Creating handlers to receive events with IFX

 .
 There is no need to modify this file, it’s just to show how it works.

-const defaultHandler = require('./eventsHandlers/defaultHandler');const storyUpdateHandler = require('./eventsHandlers/storyUpdateHandler');const storyDeleteHandler = require('./eventsHandlers/storyDeleteHandler');
+const storyHandler = require('./eventsHandlers/storyHandler');const storyDeleteHandler = require('./eventsHandlers/storyDeleteHandler');

-module.exports = { defaultHandler, storyUpdateHandler, storyDeleteHandler,}
+module.exports = { storyHandler, storyDeleteHandler,}

-const storyUpdateHandler = (event) => { console.log(`my logic in storyUpdateHandler`); console.log(JSON.stringify(event, null, 2));}
+const storyHandler = (event) => { console.log(`my logic in storyHandler`); console.log(JSON.stringify(event, null, 2));}

-module.exports = storyUpdateHandler;
+module.exports = storyHandler;

 const storyDeleteHandler = (event) => { console.log(`my logic in storyDeleteHandler`); console.log(JSON.stringify(event, null, 2));}